WHMCS/developer-docs/admin-area/index.md

 If the admin directory name has been customised, adjust the path accordingly.

 {{% notice info %}}
-Template names should be a single word, consisting of only lowercase letters and numbers.
+Theme names should be a single word, consisting of only lowercase letters and numbers.
 {{% /notice %}}

 Now it’s time to customise your theme.